 Pat the tofu dry with a kitchen towel and chop into large cubes.
 Mash with a fork or potato masher until the tofu is roughly crumbled with small chunks here and there (as in the picture).

-Other than rice, you can use tofu scramble on toast for breakfast or use as a filling for lettuce wraps topped with roasted peanuts.
-Make an Asian quinoa bowl with tofu scramble and stir-fried veggies, using additional sauce as dressing.
+Other than pairing with rice for dinner, you can make a spicy tofu scramble sandwich for breakfast or use as a filling for lettuce wraps topped with roasted peanuts.
+Make an Asian quinoa bowl with tofu scramble and stir-fried veggies, using the additional sauce as dressing.

 If you’re game for Indo-Chinese fusion food, replace paneer with this tofu scramble on paneer kathi rolls, making it a vegan tofu dinner.